SumoLogic/sumologic-aws-lambda/loggroup-lambda-connector/Readme.md

     3. Select Show apps that create custom IAM roles or resource policies check box.
     4. Click the sumologic-loggroup-connector,link, and then click Deploy.
     5. In the Configure application parameters panel,
-        LambdaARN: "Enter ARN for target lambda function" All loggroups matching the pattern are subscribed to this function
+        DestinationType: Lambda - When the destination ARN for subscription filter is an AWS Lambda Function.
+                         Kinesis - When the destination ARN for subscription filter is an Kinesis or Amazon Kinesis data firehose stream.
+        DestinationARN: "Enter Destination ARN like Lambda function, Kinesis stream.
+For more information, visit - https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html
         LogGroupPattern: "Enter regex for matching logGroups"
         UseExistingLogs: "Select true for subscribing existing logs"
         LogGroupTags: "Enter comma separated keyvalue pairs for filtering logGroups using tags.
 Ex KeyName1=string,KeyName2=string.
-Supported only when UseExistingLogs is set to false."
+Supported only when UseExistingLogs is set to false.
+        RoleArn: Enter AWS IAM Role arn in case the destination is Kinesis Firehose stream."
     6. Click Deploy.